KxSystems/docs/docs/ref/accumulators.md

     While Scan and Over perform the same computation, in general, Over requires less memory, because it does not store intermediate results.

-The number of successive evaluations is determined differently for unary and for higher-rank iterables.
+The number of successive evaluations is determined differently for unary and for higher-rank values.

 The domain of the accumulators is functions, lists, and dictionaries that represent [finite-state machines](../basics/glossary.md#finite-state-machine).